We continue to hear from practices about out of area/tertiary providers asking GPs to request/arrange blood tests on their behalf.

 Local pathology providers have confirmed they will process samples from tertiary hospitals provided that they receive accompanying documentation that:

-- Clearly identifies the requesting clinician, their department, and hospital name preferably with a direct contact email for results to be returned and/or a telephone number to contact the clinical team on
+- Clearly identify the requesting clinician, their department, and hospital or organisationInclude a direct contact route for results to be returned, ideally an email address and or telephone number

 This does not have to be on a printed hospital pathology form.
 A letter or other document is equally valid, provided the details are sufficient.
 Where documentation is missing or incomplete, the sample will not be processed.